apostrophecms/starter-kit-assembly-essentials/README.md

 ```
 With the setting above, the Dashboard application will be available at `http://admin.localhost:3000`, `https://admin.staging.example.com`, etc.

+The use of this option is not yet supported with Apostrophe Assembly hosting.
+Contact us if this is a concern for your project.

 ### Disabled File Key

 In `sites/index.js`, locate `disabledFileKey` and change `CHANGEME` to a random string of your choosing.
 This is used when disabling access to files in the local backend.